Proportional Participatory Budgeting with Additive Utilities: Greedy Cohesive Rule

 Finally, we can state the main result of this subsection.

-\begin{theorem} Every outcome $W$ elected by GCR can be completed to some priceable outcome. \end{theorem} \begin{proof} From \cref{lemma-gcr-priceable}, we know that there exists a family of payment functions $\{p\}_{i \in N}$ satisfying conditions (C1)--(C4) for $W$.
-Now, to obtain outcome $W'$ supported by a valid price system, it is enough to run Rule X for this instance with initial outcome set to $W$ and the initial endowment of every voter $i\in N$ set to $\nicefrac{1}{n} - \sum_{c \in W} p_i(c)$. \end{proof}
+\begin{theorem} Every outcome $W$ elected by GCR can be completed to some priceable outcome. \end{theorem} \begin{proof} From \Cref{lemma-gcr-priceable}, we know that there exists a family of payment functions $\{p\}_{i \in N}$ satisfying conditions (C1)--(C4) for $W$.
+Now, to obtain outcome $W'\supseteq W$ supported by a valid price system, it is enough to run Equal Shares for this instance with the initial outcome set to $W$ and the initial endowment of each voter $i\in N$ set to $\nicefrac{b}{n} - \sum_{c \in W} p_i(c)$. \end{proof}